mackrusing/mackrusing/readme.md

 # Hello World!

-Hi, I'm Mack!
-I'm an 18-year-old student currently living in Phoenix, Arizona.
+Hi, I'm Mack.
+I'm an 18-year-old student originally from Phoenix, AZ and currently living in Washington, DC.

 More about me on my [**website →**](https://www.mackk.net)